 The UFCW contract establishes hourly pay rates for each job classification (Article 16), as well as anniversary and annual increases.
 An anniversary increase applies one year after an individual passes probation.
 An annual increase applies to all employees on a certain date, regardless of their date of hire.

-In this contract, a merchandiser who hits their 3rd year anniversary on Dec 31, 2020 will get the annual increase and move to $18.15/hour on Jan 1, 2021.
-A merchandiser who just passed their probation on Dec 31, 2020 will get the annual increase to $15.90 on Jan 1.
-The annual increases to the hourly minimums means that more recently hired workers are hired into a fair rate and will benefit from the union-negotiated increases.
+In this contract, a merchandiser who hits their 3rd year anniversary on Dec 31, 2020, will get the annual increase and move to $18.15/hour on Jan 1, 2021.
+A merchandiser who just passed their probation on Dec 31, 2020, will get the annual increase to $15.90 on Jan 1.
+The annual increases to the hourly minimums mean that more recently hired workers are hired at a fair rate and will benefit from the union-negotiated increases.